tgonet/ip/docs/README.md

 On 2026-03-12 00:00 you have these activities:
 [D][ ] return book (by: 12 Mar 2026 12:00 am)
 ```

+## Saving the data
+Tom data are saved in the hard disk automatically after any command that changes the data.
+There is no need to save manually.

 ## Exit the program